-- Demonstrate an enhanced self-understanding and ability to function independently and responsibly. - decision making - · goal/values clarification - · abstract thinking - · accountability (ethics) - Demonstrate an enhanced ability to function in socially and culturally diverse communities. - Demonstrate an enhanced ability to function in a team environment, respecting the individuality and collective responsibilities of the group. - Demonstrate an enhanced understanding of the significance and interconnections of physical, spiritual and emotional wellness.
+- Demonstrate an enhanced self-understanding and ability to function independently and responsibly in the following areas: - · decision making - · goal/values clarification - · abstract thinking - · accountability (ethics) - Demonstrate an enhanced ability to function in socially and culturally diverse communities. - Demonstrate an enhanced ability to function in a team environment, respecting the individuality and collective responsibilities of the group. - 4.
+Demonstrate an enhanced understanding of the significance and interconnections of physical, spiritual and emotional wellness.